ryparker/schematized/README.md

 Turn objects into JSON schemas!
 The more examples you provide, the better your schema will be.

-A Node port of the Python module Genson.
+A Node port of the Python module [GenSON](https://github.com/wolverdude/GenSON) but with more inferred constraints.

+**Example use case:** Generate JSON schemas using your API tests, then use the schemas to validate.
+To keep up to date, Write a test that compares your current schema with the generated schema.
+Then when your API changes, just update the tests with the newly generated schemas and move on with your day.

 ---